-During the first nine months of 2023 and 2022, we used \$274.1 million and \$222.1 million, respectively, of cash for Company-funded and developer-funded utility plant expenditures.
-Annual expenditures fluctuate each year due to the availability of construction resources and our ability to obtain construction permits in a timely manner.
-For 2023, the Company's capital program will be dependent, in part, on the timing and nature of regulatory approvals in connection with Cal Water's 2021 GRC Filing.
+During the first nine three months of ended March 31, 2024 and 2023, and 2022, we used \$274.1 million \$109.8 million and \$222.1 million \$82.0 million, respectively, of cash for Company-funded and developer-funded utility plant capital expenditures.
+Annual expenditures fluctuate Cash used in investing activities fluctuates each year largely due to the availability of construction resources and our ability to obtain construction permits in a timely manner.
+For 2023, the Company's 2024, our utility capital program will expenditures are estimated to be dependent, in part, on the timing and nature of regulatory approvals in connection with Cal Water's 2021 GRC Filing.
 The Company proposed to the CPUC spending \$1.0 billion on water infrastructure investments in 2022-2024.
-Capital expenditures in California are evaluated in the context of the pending GRC Filing and may change as the case moves forward.
+Capital expenditures in California are evaluated in the context of the pending GRC Filing and may change as the case moves forward. \$365.0 million.

-Financing Activities
+Cash Flow from Financing Activities

-Net cash provided by financing activities was \$120.1 million during the first nine months of 2023 compared to \$61.4 million of net cash provided by financing activities for the same period in 2022.
-For 2023, this includes our issuance of \$112.7 million of Company common stock through our at-the-market equity program and \$1.8 million through our employee stock purchase plan.
-For 2022, this includes our issuance of \$57.1 million of Company common stock through our at-the-market equity program and \$1.6 million through our employee stock purchase plan.
+Net cash provided by financing activities for the three months ended March 31, 2024 was \$120.1 million during the first nine months of 2023 \$86.6 million compared to \$61.4 million of net cash provided by financing activities \$62.5 million for the same period in 2022.
+2023.
+For 2024, this includes our issuance of \$0.8 million of Company common stock through our employee stock purchase plan.
+For 2023, this includes our issuance of \$112.7 million \$18.2 million of Company common stock through our at-the-market equity program and \$1.8 million through our employee stock purchase plan.
+For 2022, this includes our issuance of \$57.1 million of Company common stock through our at-the-market equity program and \$1.6 million \$0.6 million through our employee stock purchase plan.

-During the first nine months of 2023 and 2022, we borrowed \$165.0 million and \$95.0 million, respectively, on our previous unsecured revolving credit facilities.
-We made repayments on our previous unsecured revolving credit facilities of \$120.0 million and \$60.0 million during the first nine months of 2023 and 2022, respectively.
-During the first nine months of 2023, we also paid \$1.6 million in issuance costs for the Company and Cal Water facilities entered into on March 31, 2023, as described below.
+During the first nine three months of ended March 31, 2024 and 2023, and 2022, we borrowed \$165.0 million \$170.0 million and \$95.0 million, respectively, on our previous unsecured revolving credit facilities.
+We made repayments on our previous unsecured revolving credit facilities of \$120.0 million \$70.0 million and \$60.0 million \$35.0 million during the first nine three months of ended March 31, 2024 and 2023, and 2022, respectively.
+During the first nine three months of 2023, we also paid \$1.6 million in issuance costs for the Company and Cal Water facilities entered into on March 31, 2023, as described below.

-On March 31, 2023, the Company and Cal Water entered into the Company and Cal Water facilities, which provide for unsecured revolving credit facilities of up to an initial aggregate amount of \$600.0 million for a term of five years.
-The Company and subsidiaries that it designates may borrow up to \$200.0 million under the Company's revolving credit facility (the Company facility).
+On March 31, 2023, the Company and Cal Water entered into the Company and Cal Water credit facilities, which provide for unsecured revolving credit facilities of up to an initial aggregate amount of \$600.0 million for a term of five years.
+The Company and subsidiaries that it designates may borrow up to \$200.0 million under the Company's Company's revolving credit facility (the Company facility).
 Cal Water may borrow up to \$400.0 million under the Cal Water revolving credit facility (the Cal Water facility).
 Additionally, the credit facilities may be increased by up to an incremental \$150.0 million under the Cal Water facility and \$50.0 million under the Company facility, subject in each case to certain conditions.